justlucdewit/alphaV3/README.md

 # alphaV3
-optimized alpha engine for alphacode
+the default interpreter for alphacode